1:1 Mentorship + Placement Support

 DevOps Track

-For reliability / platform roles.
-System Design matters a lot.
-DSA is supportive but still useful in interviews.
+For reliability, cloud, and platform roles.
+System Design and operational thinking matter a lot.
+DSA is supportive but still useful.

 DSA relevance